dubs3c/amipwned/README.md

 ## Motivation

 A reason to try out `aiohttp` and writing some `asyncio` code!
 However, if you like the idea of this project, create an issue with your suggested improvements (or send a PR) and I'll maybe implement/merge them :)

+## Requirements

+### Prerequisites
+`sudo apt install postgres postgresql-contrib libpq-dev python3.7-dev`

+* Linux (Tested on Ubuntu but should work on other distributions as well)
+* Python 3.7
+* PostgreSQL

 ## How to run